 To support those mission-critical applications, networks need to guarantee very stringent Service Level Agreements (SLA).
 Those SLAs typically require very low packet loss ratio, bounded delays through the network, high network availability (99.99 % or better) and a short restoration time after a failure.
-IP-based networks are being used to support almost any data transmission service including leased-line emulations [2].
-For such stringent services, restoration times below 50 milliseconds are a common requirement [36].
+IP-based networks are being used to support almost any data transmission service including leased-line emulations [3].
+For such stringent services, restoration times below 50 milliseconds are a common requirement [4].

-When the network is stable and there are no link failures, buffer acceptance, marking and scheduling mechanisms implemented on today's routers [11] allow ISPs to provide the performance guarantees required by their customers.
-Unfortunately, the links used in IP networks are not 100% stable and measurements carried in operational networks indicate that link failures are common events [24, 37, 7, 18, 9].
+When the network is stable and there are no link failures, buffer acceptance, marking and scheduling mechanisms implemented on today's routers [5] allow ISPs to provide the performance guarantees required by their customers.
+Unfortunately, the links used in IP networks are not 100% stable and measurements carried in operational networks indicate that link failures are common events [6], [7], [8], [9], [10].
 Furthermore, many of those failures only last for a few seconds or tens of seconds.
 ISPs typically use several techniques to quickly react to the failures of their intradomain links.
 A first solution is to rely on the convergence of the link-state intradomain routing protocols.
-In the past, this convergence was in the order of a few seconds, but recent improvements allow large networks to converge within less than one second [13].
+In the past, this convergence was in the order of a few seconds, but recent improvements allow large networks to converge within less than one second [11].
 Other techniques are required to achieve a faster convergence.
 For those "fast" techniques, the target is usually to restore a failure within 50 milliseconds.
-In some networks, the failures are handled by the SONET/SDH underlying layers [36].
-In MPLS-based networks, fast-reroute and bypass tunnels [36] allow to protect failed links by locally rerouting packets around the failure.
-In pure IP networks, several solutions applicable for the intradomain links are currently being discussed within the IETF [34].
+In some networks, the failures are handled by the SONET/SDH underlying layers [4].
+In MPLS-based networks, fast-reroute and bypass tunnels [4] allow to protect failed links by locally rerouting packets around the failure.
+In pure IP networks, several solutions applicable to protect intradomain links are currently being discussed within the IETF [12].

 In addition to affecting intradomain links, failures also affect BGP peering links between ASes or links between a BGP/MPLS VPN service provider and a customer site.
 In this case, ISPs depend on BGP to be able to recover from those failures.
-Measurements performed recently on high-end routers [31] report an 18 seconds delay to recover the failure of a peering link on a high-end router using 500k BGP routes.
-Measurements performed in a BGP/MPLS VPN environment [10] indicate that five seconds is a conservative estimate for the BGP convergence time after the failure of a link between a service provider router and a client site.
-The current state-of-the-art with BGP routers is thus far from the 50 milliseconds target imposed by stringent real-time applications.
+We analyse in section II-A measurements showing that the current state-of-the-art with current BGP routers is far from the 50 milliseconds target imposed by stringent realtime applications.

-Several authors have proposed modifications to reduce the BGP convergence time in case of failures [25, 16].
+Several authors have proposed modifications to reduce the BGP convergence time in case of failures [13], [14].
 Those techniques reduce the BGP convergence time by reducing the number of BGP messages that must be exchanged after a failure.
 However, as they depend on the exchange of messages, the achieved convergence time will always be much larger than the 50 milliseconds target for stringent real-time services.